skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 Access encyclopedias and other reference resources written in Spanish, Korean, Chinese, French, and Japanese.
 [Homework help]
 [Kids]
+[General facts]

 ##Britannica Online
 All-ages content from _Encyclop&#230;dia Briannica_ and _Britannica Concise Encyclopedia_, as well as videos and magazine articles.
 [Homework help]
 [Kids]
+[General facts]

 ##CAMIO
-The Catalog of Art Museum Images Online contains thousands of high-resolution images from leading museums around the world.
+View thousands of high-resolution images from leading museums around the world.
 The images can be downloaded and are rights-cleared for educational use.
 [Arts & literature]

 ##Career Center from Tutor.com